yuanmeng414/p8105_hw1_ym2866/Hw1.md

 three different island.
 There are Torgersen, Biscoe, and Dream.
 The years are 2007, 2008, and 2009.

-For the size of the data set, it have 344rows and `r ncol(penguins)` columns.The mean flipper length is 200.9152047
+For the size of the data set, it have 344 rows and 8 columns.The mean flipper length is 200.9152047

 ``` r
 ggplot() + geom_point(aes(x=flipper_length_mm,